ilpropheta/ilpropheta.github.io/README.md

 - 2008
   - studied object oriented patterns (GoF and GRASP) for the first time
   - discovered Functional Programming: practiced with OCaml for a few months and taken an exam with full mark
-  - got my BSc in Computer Engineering in Rome
+  - got my BSc in Computer Engineering
-  - started Computer Engineering MSc
+  - started MSc in Computer Engineering
 - 2009
   - practiced with OpenGL and graphics programming
   - written my first line of C++